autogram-is/cg-web/_src/design-system/components/feature/feature.md

 Used to feature arbitrary content on any page.
+Note that horizontal centering and inline padding are provided by parent `.wrapper` element.